About our Trees and Hedges

-Trees in the Environment
+Trees in Britain

 There are estimated to be about 3 billion trees in the UK, although in terms of the number of native species (i.e. those that have been here since the end of the last glaciation and were not introduced by humans) Britain is rather impoverished, with only about 32 species.
 However a vast number have been introduced since, with more than 3000 having been identified as growing successfully in the British Isles, as listed in the Tree Register of the British Isles.
-Most of these have been introduced in relatively recent time, but shown below is a list of tree species that existed before 1900, showing the periods when they were believed to have been introduced.
+Most of these have been introduced in relatively recent time; the link below provides a list of tree species that existed before 1900, showing the periods when they were believed to have been introduced.
 Non-native species that have been present since before 1500 are known as Archaeophytes.
 Some of these may have been brought to these islands by early humans, others by later visitors to these shores, or indeed by invaders such as the the Romans.
 They brought us walnut and sweet chestnut and possibly sycamore, although some maintain this didn’t come over from its native European range until the Tudor era in the 1500s.

-Trees in Towns
+Trees in our Towns

 Trees in towns offer a wide range of benefits, making them essential for creating healthier, more livable urban environments, as is discussed in the BENEFITS OF TREES page.
 Thier vital contributions to the urban environments makes it essential to implement better planning, management, and community involvement in tree care.

 While the County of Herefordshire has an essentially rural character, only about 43% of its 193,600 residents (as of 2012) live in truly rural ‘village and dispersed’ areas.
-About 94,500 live in the four largest settlements (Hereford City, Leominster, Ross and Ledbury) with 6,700 in Bromyard and Kington plus more in larger villages such as Colwall and Credenhill.
-Within these (comparatively) highly populated areas, trees form a vital backdrop and a link between town and country, are source of beauty and interest as well as having crucial environmental and social benefits.
+About 94,500 live in the four largest settlements (Hereford City, Leominster, Ross and Ledbury) with 6,700 in Bromyard and Kington, plus more in larger villages such as Colwall and Credenhill.

 Hereford city has a tree canopy cover of about 15.4%, slightly better than Gloucester (13.6%) and Worcester (14.6%) but not as high as Malvern at 30% and Shrewsbury at 22%..